University of Pittsburgh, June 13–15, 2019

 PROGRAM AND APP

 All conference attendees will receive an abbreviated printed program for quick reference when they pick up their registration packets.
-A PDF of the information on these pages, including panel and paper titles and participants, will be posted on this site.

 An all-inclusive fee of $100 will be charged to all tenured and tenure-eligible faculty members (TTEs).
 Non-TTEs (public historians, independent scholars, instructors, and emeriti faculty) are asked to pay $40 each.
 Students (graduate and undergraduate) and adjunct instructors are asked to pay $35 each.